tephyxp/bookworms/README.md

 To install this project:

 - Clone or fork the repository https://github.com/lolamindi/recs
-- Make sure to place the project in the htdocs folder of XAMPP (or MAMP) installation
+- Make sure to place the project in the htdocs folder of your local XAMPP (or MAMP) installation
 - Create a MySQL database named: bookworms_library
 - Create a .env file at the root of your project and modify the password field according to whether you use XAMPP or MAMP: